lyteabovenyte/Mock-kafka/README.md

 - [ ] provisioning resources on AWS by Infrastructure as Code principles using [Terraform](https://www.terraform.io)
 - [ ] CI/CD using [Jenkins](https://www.jenkins.io) pipeline cluster-wide + github webhooks to automate deployment
 - [ ] (final GOAL👾) machine learning models as the core functionality and agent to embrace and wield every aspect of the project

+###### Notes while researching on design patterns and storage engines that could be interesting to implement.
+- [ ] merging segments together for key-value stores to keep the latest value for each key and truncate out-dated segments( comaction and merging, page 73 of designing data-intensive applications)
+- [ ] *tombstone* value for deleted logs from segment (page 74 of designing data-intensive application)
+- [ ] as our logs are fixed-length size of records, we could use *binary-search* to find the right offset on the disk. in this approach we don't need any index file to store our log's offsets.
+- [ ]